Pick-an-object Mechanisms: Experiments

 \subsubsection{Truthful reporting}

-The focus of the paper is the comparison of the different proportions of equilibrium behavior induced by different mechanisms for the same environment.
+This paper focuses on comparing the different proportions of equilibrium behavior induced by different mechanisms for the same environment.
 We consider the proportions of subjects following a dominant strategy of truthful reporting in the direct mechanisms, a straightforward strategy that constitutes a perfect ex-post equilibrium in the PAO mechanisms, and the obviously dominant strategy in the OSP mechanisms.
 To simplify the language of distinguishing between these strategies, we use the concept of \textit{truthful strategy}.
-A participant follows a truthful strategy under a direct mechanism when she submits the truthful list of all eight objects.\footnote{Note that there are typically multiple undominated strategies, given the information available to the subjects taking part in the experiments.
-We argue that the submission of the full truthful list (truncations are not allowed by design), however, is the simplest strategy among the undominated.
-Nevertheless, as a robustness check we consider alternative definitions of truthful strategies throughout the section.} In PAO mechanisms and OSP-SD, a participant following the truthful strategy is equivalent to her following the straightforward strategy.
+A participant follows a truthful strategy under a direct mechanism when she submits the truthful list of all eight objects.
+Note that there are typically non-truthful best responses as well, given the information available to the subjects taking part in the experiments.
+However, we argue that the submission of the full truthful list (truncations are not allowed by design) is the simplest strategy among them.
+Nevertheless, as robustness checks, we consider two alternative definitions of truthful strategies.
+The first one is \textit{truthful until the guaranteed object}, in which we deem as truthful any ranking that lists truthfully objects until the lowest-ranked object that the agent can receive regardless of other players' strategies.\footnote{For example, if an agent has the highest priority at her most-preferred object, this notion only requires the top object to be truthful in the ranking submitted.
+For SD, this notion requires the ranking to be entirely truthful, since every agent might be matched to their least-preferred object, depending on the priority ordering that is realized.} The second one is truthful until assigned object, that requires only the submission of a truthful list up to the assigned object in Direct.
+This is one of the most generous definitions for Direct, as it acts as if subjects correctly ``predict'' their assignment.

+In PAO mechanisms and OSP-SD, a participant following the truthful strategy is equivalent to her following the straightforward strategy.
 In OSP-TTC, participants following the truthful strategy must truthfully answer the ``yes-no'' questions about the most-preferred object among the ones for which the participant has the highest priority, and in case of all ``no'' answers, the participant must make a truthful choice of the favorite object among the other objects.